hoophq/docs/docs/integrations/bridge-service.md

 **Fields**

- * `slackBotToken`: You can find how to get this on our next session where we have a how to configure Slack;
+ * `slackBotToken`: You can find how to get this on our next session where we have a how-to configure Slack;
  * `bridgeUrl`: **(OPTIONAL)** you can set your own bridge and pass it here.
 Talk to us to know how to;